-This chapter seems relevant to the aims of Section H3(i) from the 2017 CICM Primary Syllabus, which expects the exam candidate to "describe ... tubular function".
+This chapter seems relevant to the aims of Section H1(iii) from the 2023 CICM Primary Syllabus, which expects the exam candidate to "describe ... tubular function".
 Even though the college have never asked a direct question about this, they do certainly seem to love the countercurrent mechanism, which is what the loop of Henle is all about.
 The point of this part of the nephron is the countercurrent multiplier mechanism which manufactures a hypertonic environment in the renal medulla.
 This is also where frusemide exerts its effect.
 These topics are so important that they get their own chapters, which results in a ridiculous paradox where, in a chapter on the loop of Henle, the author does everything possible not to discuss loop diuretics or countercurrent concentration.

 - The loop of Henle consists of:

 - The straight part of the proximal tubule

 - The thin descending and thin ascending limbs, where water and ions are passively reabsorbed

 - The thick ascending limb, where ions are actively reabsorbed

 - 20% of total water reabsorption and 25% of the total electrolyte reabsorption in the nephron happens here.